-“For this commandment which I command you this day, is not concealed from you, it is not far away.
-It is not in heaven, that you should say, ‘Who will go up to heaven for us and fetch it for us, to tell it to us, so that we can fulfill it?’
-Nor is it beyond the sea, that you should say, ‘Who will cross to the other side of the sea for us and fetch it for us, to tell it to us, so that we can fulfill it?’
-Rather, this thing is very close to you; it is in your mouth and in your heart, so that you can fulfill it.”
-(Devorim 30:11-14)
+“For this commandment which I command you this day, is not concealed from you, nor is it far away.
+It is not in heaven, that you should say, ‘Who will go up to heaven for us and fetch it for us, to tell [it] to us, so that we can fulfill it?’
+Nor is it beyond the sea, that you should say, ‘Who will cross to the other side of the sea for us and fetch it for us, to tell [it] to us, so that we can fulfill it?’
+Rather, [this] thing is very close to you; it is in your mouth and in your heart, so that you can fulfill it (Devorim 30:11-14).”

 I want to take this opportunity to wish each of you Kesiva V’Chasima Tova.
-May each us together with our families and our nation be inscribed for year of life, growth, holiness, health, happiness and redemption.
+May each of us, together with our families, and our nation, be inscribed for a year of growth, holiness, health, happiness and most importantly – redemption.